FrancoisVongue/fp-way/README.md

 <br>as the first parameter in the method's call and can be **either Regex or a string**.

 ## ConcatWith
-Function takes two strign arguments and returns the result of appending first argument to the second one.
+Function takes two string arguments and returns the result of appending first argument to the second one.
 ```ts
 const ConcatWith = (s1, s2) => s2 + s1; // note that s2 comes first
 ```